rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 ## Getting Started

-Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported by Kustomer.
-Please refer the following table to do so:
+Before configuring your source and destination on the RudderStack, verify if the platform you are sending the events from is supported by Kustomer by referring to the following table:

 | **Connection Mode** | **Web**       | **Mobile**    | **Server**    |
 | :------------------ | :------------ | :------------ | :------------ |